Transcendent-Tapir/Distorted-Domains/index.md

 # Introduction

 I'm making this game with the goal of being able to play across a variety of genres with a simple resolution system that utilizes opposed mixed dice pools.
-Major inspirations include Cortex Prime from Cam Banks and the team at Direwolf, GROK?! by Lester Burton, and the short film Kung Fury.
+Major inspirations include Cortex Prime from Cam Banks and the team at Direwolf, GROK?! by Lester Burton, TROIKA!, and Primal Quest.
 It has undergone many changes and will continue to change as the game is playtested and feedback is integrated.

 Distorted Domains is still under development and is not currently in a playable state, but you can choose to use what is there to inspire your own games if you wish.